 Now begin the cleaning process from the grates of the grill.
 While using any tool, you need to be careful because these tools can scratch the grates or harm the enamel coating on the grates.
 You can use a grill brush to go inside rapidly and remove stubborn food particles.
-Still, if some particles do not remove, you can use a ball of aluminum foil to scrape away any lingering filth.
+Still, if some particles are not removed, you can use a ball of aluminum foil to scrape away any lingering filth.

 3. Scrub The Burners

-Burners are part of the grills that cook the food by heating your grill, which is crucial to maintain your burner.
+Burners are part of the grills that cook the food by heating your grill, which is crucial to maintaining your burner.
 You can use a brush or scraper to scrub the burner.
 Ensure all the blockage or dirt is completely clear from the burners after cleaning.
 When you feel they have corrosion, you need to replace them.

 4. Interior Cleaning of the Grill